 Land Assets represent a large part of the total Endowment portfolio and are illiquid compared to publicly traded equities.
-Strategic repositioning and improvement of the land assets will be actively pursued through sales, exchanges, and acquisitions.
+Strategic rebalancing to maintain the total Endowment portfolio within the desired asset allocation ranges will be actively pursued where possible through sales, exchanges, and acquisitions.
 However, constitutional and statutory requirements regarding land sales and exchanges limit the ability to rebalance the Land Asset portion of the portfolio.